strato-net/strato-platform/legacy/doc/Readme.md

 ---------------------------------
 The strato container in someways operates like a collection of microservices itself.
-There is some redis based communication from the VM to P2P, and shared tables as well in the eth_* database.
+There is some redis based communication from the VM to P2P, and shared tables as well in the strato database.
 Two global configuration files determine connection parameters to other services, node identity, and topic names (/var/lib/strato/.ethereumH/{ethconf.yaml,topics.yaml}).
 Almost always however, interprocess communication within the container is mediated by kafka.